Built specifically for academic workflows

 Machine Learning in Clinical Decision Support Systems: A Systematic Review

-Abstract: This systematic review examines the current state of machine learning applications in clinical decision support systems (CDSS).
+Objective: This systematic review examines the current state of machine learning applications in clinical decision support systems (CDSS).
 We analyzed 127 peer-reviewed studies published between 2019-2024, focusing on diagnostic accuracy, clinical outcomes, and implementation challenges.
-Our findings indicate significant improvements in diagnostic performance across multiple domains, with particular success in radiology (AUC: 0.89-0.94) and critical care (AUC: 0.85-0.91).
-However, challenges persist in model interpretability and EHR integration.
-Future research should prioritize explainable machine learning and standardized evaluation frameworks.

 1. Introduction